SouthGreenPlatform/trainings/_pages/hpc/hpcAdvancedPractice.md

 Read the instruction in the archive and install it into  ~/softs/samtools-1.9 folder

-Configure your .basrc to use your version by default
+Configure your .basrc to use your version by default  with adding the following line to  your  .bashrc:

+`export PATH=~/softs/samtools-1.9/bin:$PATH`

 -----------------------